Symptoms and side effects in someone with cancer and dementia

 Some people find that anxiety, worry and emotional distress are keeping them awake at night.
 To support the person you care for, you could let them know that you are there to listen or talk things through with them.

-We have helpful information about starting conversations and listening.
-We also have information about sleep problems and advice on how to get a good night’s sleep.
+We have information on starting conversations and listening, managing sleep problems and advice on ways to get a good night's sleep.

 About our information